911

 • The exact address where the emergency is located;

-• Number of injured people;
+• Number of injured people; and

-• What care is given;
+• What care is given.

 Rural Post Signs

-Municipalities are to refer to the 911 Standards.
+To learn more, please refer to the 911 Standards.

-Benefits of the rural address
+Benefits of the Rural Address

-• It is unique to your rural property and includes a number, a name as well as the name of the municipality.
+• It is unique to your rural property and includes a number, a street name as well as the name of the municipality.

 Your responsibility